 Two sites I have really heard good things about: CAMPING TETOKA VILLAGE and RELAIS MARAMA which also offers bungalows and camping sites!
 We praise the merits of the very nice common kitchen, the availability of bicycles and especially the possibility of doing laundry for free!
 Count from 20 to 30€ per person and per night.

-The pictures of TEKOPA VILLAGE have nothing to envy… I went there during my and the location was also magical, on the waterfront!
+The pictures of TEKOPA VILLAGE have nothing to envy… I went there during my cruise in the Tuamotu and the location was also magical, on the waterfront!

 There you have it, I hope you found this article helpful and that it may be useful for your future trip.
 Camping in French Polynesia remains an economical way to visit the archipelagos while remaining close to nature, often in an idyllic setting.
 In my opinion, that’s a pretty good thing to consider in a stay.
 So, would you be willing to give it a go?
 A few nights camping during your stay in French Polynesia, remember?